JNeuvonen/llama-pdf/README.md

 - Make streaming respones more pretty.
 Currently, tokens are printed as they arrive, which does not make for a very pleasant reading experience.
 - Add support for follow-up questions.
 Currently, context is refreshed on every prompt.
+- Add support for prompting the document using voice via whisper.cpp speech-to-text.
+Extra: Make the model respond using voice with text-to-speech.